ipfs-inactive/docs/content/community/_index.md

 ## Discussion/Support Forum

-Join the conversation on the [https://discuss.ipfs.io/](IPFS Forums) for everything from technical questions, project brainstorming, talk on IPFS use cases and more.
+Join the conversation on the [IPFS Forums](https://discuss.ipfs.io/) for everything from technical questions, project brainstorming, talk on IPFS use cases and more.

 ## Research Discussion